ShaikRahim53/Healzo/design.md

 **The Problem If Wrong**:

-- 100 doctors upload files simultaneously
+- 100 patients upload files simultaneously
 - Server gets overwhelmed (slow or crashes)
 - If computer crashes, entire system is down